pipe-cd/pipecd/docs/content/en/docs-v0.18.x/operator-manual/piped/installation/installing-on-cloudrun.md

 - Running Piped in CloudRun

-  Prepare a CloudRun service manifest file as below.
+  Prepare a Cloud Run service manifest file as below.

   **Note**: Fields which set to `1` are strict to be set with that value to ensure piped work correctly.